guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 ### Event Alert
 Displays an alert using the event log (the place where stamina status / item obtained / etc are displayed) when a festival is about to start.

-### Fishbook (WIP)
+### Fishbook
 Adds a fishbook item to be bought.
 This item will track your progress as you catch fishes on the game and display info about each fishing spot when you get near them.

-This mod is functional but still misses several visual improvements.
+This mod is pretty much done, but still could use some visual improvements.

 ![Fishbook](./docs/modImages/Fishbook.gif)